renemarc/balena-airthingswave/.github/ISSUE_TEMPLATE/USER_STORY.md

 ---
 name: "👤 Agile User Story"
-about: Suggest an objective from a user's perspective.
+about: "Suggest an objective from a user's perspective."
+title: "User Story: "
+labels: "enhancement"
+assignees: ""
 ---

 # User Story